 <aside> <img src="/icons/barricade_yellow.svg" alt="/icons/barricade_yellow.svg" width="40px" />

-We are currently working on extending this, given using a percentage of connections for this has the downside that it makes Erlay bandwidth usage still proportional to the amount of connections a node maintains.
+We are currently working on extending this, given using a percentage of connections for this has the downside that it makes Erlay bandwidth usage still proportional to the number of connections a node maintains.
 A goal of Erlay is to allow for a higher number of connections per node without increasing the node’s bandwidth requirements.
-Sort of a scale free solution.
+Sort of a scale-free solution.

 </aside>